 If parents cannot agree on the custody and/or access changes proposed, the parent wishing to make changes will need to file a Motion to Change to the appropriate court.

-Before going to court, consider alternative dispute resolution processes that could allow you and your former spouse to come to an agreement.
+Consider alternative dispute resolution processes to come to an agreement with your former spouse.
 Mediation sessions, for example, can be more economic, convenient and lead to a faster resolution.

 Going to Court

 A judge will base their decision on the best interest of the child.
 This test considers the following factors:

 - Permanence and stability of the family unit;

 - Respective merits of the applicants as providers of guidance and education;

 - The child’s relationship with each spouse; and

 - What arrangements already exist, the status quo.

 If the child’s living arrangement is working well, the court may be hesitant to make any changes.
 Changes to custody and access decisions involve an exercise of discretion with case by case considerations.

 If you are looking for more information, do not hesitate to contact us and our Family Law Lawyers can discuss your matter in more detail over a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here